-Myopia (shortsightedness) is the commonest ocular abnormality with growing prevalence worldwide and a progressive nature in children, which have both contributed to a recent surge in interest.
+Myopia (shortsightedness) is the most common ocular abnormality with growing prevalence worldwide and in a progressive nature in children, which have both contributed to a recent surge in interest.
 Experimental and observational studies that have revealed the complex nature of human refractive variation have one ultimate goal – to avoid any onset of myopia.

 Various environmental and genetic factors have been shown to control eye growth and influence myopia development.
 Nevertheless, investigations into the association of these two factors in controlling refractive development have been hampered by the lack of a genetically modifiable animal model.
 However, technological advances in recent years have made the assessment of refractive state and ocular biometry in the mouse model possible.

 Image Credit: Chanintorn.v / Shutterstock

 In recent years a lot of efforts are put into researching the balance between central and peripheral hyperopic (growth-promoting) and myopic (growth-inhibiting) defocus in different natural environments, hoping that it will lead to interventions or treatment modalities for myopia.
 Studies on animals (namely mouse models) have shown that peripheral defocus is able to influence the rate of axial eye growth.

 The pathways implicated in eye growth control and myopia development in avian animal models have been partially characterized, but at this stage, it is not clear that these pathways can be transferred to eye growth control in humans.
 Recent studies have shown that eye elongation and myopia progression seem to decrease in periods with longer days and to increase in periods with shorter days, thus children should be encouraged to spend more time outside.